CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 Secure Boot is a security standard from the ranks of computer manufacturers.
 The procedure tries to ensure that only software that is trusted by the PC manufacturer is booted.
 This is realized by digital signatures on software components as well as a database maintained by the manufacturer of the computer.

 When starting the PC, the firmware checks the signature of each component of the boot software, including the drivers and the operating system.
-Only if all signatures are valid, the boot process is completed, otherwise vendor-specific emergency measures come into play.
+Only if all signatures are valid, the boot process is completed, otherwise manufacturer-specific emergency measures come into play.

 It is not possible to use Secure Boot with old, incompatible hardware or in a generally ineffective dual mode for server operation, as well as with virtual machines that do not support Secure Boot.

-Today's hardware and compatibility are generally reasonable enough that there is no reason not to use the valuable integrity protection that Secure Boot offers.
+Today's hardware and compatibility are generally reasonable enough that there is no reason not to use the valuable integrity protection offered by Secure Boot.

 ** ** AppLocker

 AppLocker provides policy-driven access control for applications and other executables.
 This allows certain applications to be allowed while blocking others.
 Windows Server 2012 added the ability to define rules for application packages, allowing the configuration of AppLocker for apps from the Windows Store.
 Since R2, it is possible to monitor and record runtime information of processes that can be used to fine tune AppLocker (audit mode).
 This should be used to prevent failures, including locking out administrators from the system.
 AppLocker is a powerful tool to significantly hinder the execution of malicious software.
-Despite various simplifications, however, there is still a considerable amount of configuration work, so that the use of AppLocker is especially recommended if there is a high degree of integrity or if the configuration of a server is relatively static.
+Despite various simplifications, however, there is still a considerable amount of configuration work, so the use of AppLocker is especially recommended if there is a high degree of integrity or if the configuration of a server is relatively static.
 This is often the case for server systems running Windows 2012 (R2) that only have a role.

 ** Software Restriction Policies **